persegersten/file_download/README.md

 local.root - Path to local storage folder.

-extensions= - Comma separated list of file extensions of files to download from remote drive.
+extensions - Comma separated list of file extensions of files to download from remote drive.

 Copy the file 'resourse/credentials.json.template' to 'resourse/credentials.json'